luismarques/qemu/docs/opentitan/dtm.md

   operation, `--file` argument is mandatory.
 The content of the binary file is copied into the memory, starting at the `--address`.
 See also the `--elf` option for uploading applications.

-* `-P` specify the TCP port of the JTAG server in the QEMU VM, should match the port part of `-jtag` option for invoking QEMU.
+* `-P` specify the TCP port of the JTAG server in the QEMU VM, should follow the TCP setting of the `-chardev socket,id=taprbb,...` option for invoking QEMU.

 * `-Q` do not send QEMU a request for termination when this script exits.